 - The development and management of the hazardous materials components of the medical support system.

 Toxicology and decontamination procedures are covered from an advanced emergency medical services viewpoint.

 Strategies for safe emergency medical interaction with contaminated victims are discussed in detail.

 Pre-course materials and course syllabus

-- Incident Command System (ICS)-100-level and ICS-200-level training.
-Preferred courses are Q0462 and Q0463, available through NFA Online.
+- ICS 100 level and ICS 200 level training.
 Chief’s signature attests that the applicant has completed this required training.